 Blue Moon COs

 Olaf: Another average CO, Olaf's experience in snow makes the snow penalty nonexistent for his forces.
 However, when rain strikes the battlefield, Olaf suffers snow penalties on his troops.
-His COP, Blizzard, casts down a snowstorm for one day, and his SCOP, Winter Fury, does two damage on all enemy units on the field in addition for the snowstorm.
+His COP, Blizzard, casts down a snowstorm for one day.
+His SCOP, Winter Fury, also brings down a snowstorm which does two damage on all enemy units on the field.
 Despite being very particular in order for his strengths to be maximized, Olaf can still work opponents down with his 100% effectiveness.

 Colin: An heir to a vast fortune, Colin is the newest Blue Moon CO to join active service.
 His greenness shows because he suffers a 10% offensive reduction on all units, but his wealth allows him to acquire and purchase all units at a 20% discount.
 Colin's COP, Gold Rush, multiplies his current funds by 1.5 times, while his SCOP, Power of Money, allows him to use money to increase all offensive powers through this formula: 1% for every 300G (ie. 10% if you have 3,000G and 100% if you have 30,000G).
 Colin's strength lies in overwhelming the opponent with mass forces rather than power because of his inability to push through opponents.
 His price discount allows him to get more advance units faster and lets players quickly finish off opponents in the early to mid game.